Our Story

 • enable focused, effective local governance and secure options for centralised functions and economies of scale

-• incorporate community as well as church schools
+• welcome community as well as church schools

 Aquila Articles

 Initially starting with just one Academy, the trust grew rapidly and we now have 16 academies across Kent.
-Schools have joined for a variety of reasons; some as a result of difficult Ofsted inspections while others have elected to convert as a result of the impact of our work and our school improvement offer.
-Each school within the trust embodies our values and collaborates: sharing practice and using the expertise from across the trust to develop, refine and improve teaching and learning.
+Schools have joined for a variety of reasons; some as a result of difficult Ofsted inspections while others have elected to convert having seen result of the impact of our work and our school improvement offer.
+Each school within the trust embodies our values and while having freedom to set their own vision and values.
+Our schools collaborate, sharing practice and using the expertise from across the trust to develop, refine and improve teaching and learning.

 Our approach to all aspects of school improvement has continued to evolve.
-Everyone working in our academies strives to ensure the best possible outcomes for the children in our care and that goes beyond the classroom.
-The trust model of collaborative working to find solutions to problems covers all areas including leadership, site and business management and governance.
+Everyone working in our academies strives to ensure the best possible outcomes for the children in our care within and beyond the classroom.
+The trust model of collaborative working to find solutions to problems covers all areas including leadership, pedagogy, behaviour, site and business management and governance.

 To find out more about each of our schools please click here: